rbviz/action-handle/README.md

 #=> false
 ```

 Jack fails to book the room and stays angry on Tom for taking too long and contacts managament.
-Meaniwhile Tom is done with his things and leaves the room.
+Meanwhile Tom is done with his things and leaves the room.

 ```ruby
 RoomHandle.expire(101, 'Tom')